canibanoglu/tango_with_django_book/chapters/css_intro.rst

 .. note:: There are many, many different CSS properties that you can use in your stylesheets.
 Each provides a different functionality.
 Check out the `W3C website <http://www.w3.org/TR/CSS2/propidx.html>`_ and `HTML Dog <http://www.htmldog.com/reference/cssproperties/>`_ for lists of available properties. `pageresource.com <http://www.pageresource.com/dhtml/cssprops.htm>`_ also has a neat list of properties, with descriptions of what each one does.

-CSS works by following a *Select and Apply pattern*.
-For a specified element, apply the styling.
-Take a look at the following example in Figure :num:`fig-css-render`, we have some HTML which has some ``<h1>`` tags.
+CSS works by following a *select and apply pattern* - for a specified element, a set of styling properties are applied.
+Take a look at the following example in Figure :num:`fig-css-render` where we have some HTML containing ``<h1>`` tags.
 In the CSS code example, we specify that all ``h1`` are styled.
-We'll come back to `selectors <http://www.w3schools.com/cssref/css_selectors.asp>`_ shortly.
+We'll come back to `selectors <http://www.w3schools.com/cssref/css_selectors.asp>`_ in Section :ref:`css-course-basic-selectors-label`.
 For now though, you can assume the CSS style defined will be applied to our ``<h1>`` tags.
 The style contains four properties:

 - the first property (``font-size``) sets the size of the font to 16pt;
 - the second property (``font-style``) italicises the contents of all ``<h1>`` tags within the document;